Sumit2228TM/OpenSpecimen---New-Participant-Reg-to-CP-Visit-Specimen-Aliquot/README.md

 The core specimen logic uses the Create Specimen endpoint for the primary sample and the Specimen Collect endpoint for the aliquots.
 The script ensures high data quality by using ISO 8601 UTC timestamps for the createdOn fields and carefully managing the parentId to maintain the biological hierarchy.

 Field Highlights

 lineage: Tracks the relationship between the primary sample (New) and its children (Aliquot).

-createdOn: Utilizes ISO 8601 UTC timestamps for precise tracking.

 parentId: Explicitly links the 5 aliquots back to the primary specimen ID.